FEDMix/fedmix-viewer/README.md

 $ make install
 ```

-Make a data dir and copy the data into it
+Make a data dir and copy the data_artificial into it
 ```
 $ cd fedmix-viewer/backend
 $ mkdir data